DWFlanagan/ntrh/raw_markdown.md

 #### Parks

 Troy has two main parks, Prospect Park and the Hudson River Front Park.
 Prospect Park is the large fenced off park just south of Congress street, starting at 13th street and running down to 8th.
 It contains a public pool, some small outdoor cooking facilities, and an incredible view of downtown Troy at night.
-A great place to go \`\`park,'' but the density of Troy residents, mostly high schoolers, is alarming.
+A great place to go "park," but the density of Troy residents, mostly high schoolers, is alarming.

 #### Areas of Special Interest

 There are a few areas of special interest in the Capital District, if only for their peculiar nature or interest to the enlightened college student.

 Foremost among these places is the central area of Downtown Albany.
 This area encompasses the Empire State Plaza, Robinson Square, Lark Street, and State Street.
 The Empire Plaza is the five large skyscrapers (the big one with the four children) that can be clearly seen from I-787, Rensselaer, and even RPI (on a clear day).
-The Plaza, also known as \`\`Rockefeller's Last Erection,'' has a huge park built on the top of it.
-There is another Rickey sculpture there, \`\`Two Lines Oblique,'' which is also known as the \`\`Needletoid.''
+The Plaza, also known as "Rockefeller's Last Erection," has a huge park built on the top of it.
+There is another Rickey sculpture there, "Two Lines Oblique," which is also known as the "Needletoid."
 The New York State Museum, Capitol Building, and other government offices are located nearby.
 Behind the Plaza is Robinson Square, a collection of small artistic shops that sell novelty items centered around major themes.
 Up the street is Lark Street, another collection of boutiques and art shops, which is home to a large new-wave/punk culture in Albany.
 288 Lark Street is the most popular new-wave/punk nightclub in the area, and features local and national bands regularly.

 Classroom Facilities
 --------------------